Boynitsa Municipality: Demography

 The following table shows the change of the population since World War II.

 Vital statistics

-As of most recent statistics from 2024, the population of Boynitsa dropped further to 712 people.
-There were no births recorded and 25 deaths.
-That means that the population dropped by 25 people, because of natural increase.
-In the period between 2000-2024 there were a total of 119 births recorded.
-The number of deaths in the same period was 1,719.
-That means that the population of Boynitsa declined by 1,600 people just because the fact more people are dying than that being born.
+As of most recent statistics from 2025, the population of Boynitsa dropped further to 694 people.
+There were 5 births recorded and 32 deaths.
+That means that the population dropped by 27 people, because of natural increase.
+In the period between 2000-2025 there were a total of 124 births recorded.
+The number of deaths in the same period was 1,751.
+That means that the population of Boynitsa declined by 1,627 people just because the fact more people are dying than that being born.
 Boynitsa is one of the smallest municipalities by population (only Treklyano Municipality has a smaller population).